 However, by checking the Override master settings checkbox on the email templates page in the console, any given child site can add or change its set of email templates to be unique.

-When operating Game Mechanics under a site group, user engagement is rewarded through your entire platform and across all sites.
+When operating Loyalty (GM) in a site group, user engagement is rewarded through your entire platform and across all sites.

 This means that although Challenges are unique for each site in the group, users' earnings (i.e., points and actions completed) are aggregated per user and shared across all sites in the group.